-Deborah Cartwright - POW!
-Trustee
+Deborah Cartwright - Chair of Trustees

 Deborah has worked in social care and support services for many years, working variously with those with learning disabilities, mental health issues and now, for the past ten years, in domestic violence and abuse services.
 She is currently Chief Executive of Oasis Domestic Abuse Service in Thanet.
 Her role requires her to oversee the delivery of the organisation’s strategies for overall direction, people and fundraising.
 As a medium-sized charity, the role requires a hands-on approach which allows her to have a good interaction with the communities of Thanet and Dover.

 She completed a Masters degree in Voluntary Sector Management in 2016 which developed skills across charity marketing, finance, social impact and social policy.
 Her research project focused on collaboration in the voluntary sector, most specifically within a commissioning landscape.